 Note: ES: effect size.
 Further details on the evaluation criteria using LeBel et al. (2019) are provided in the supplementary material.
-H2-2 and H4-3 respectively aid H2-1 and H4-2 with experimental approaches, and they served to be conceptual replications.
-As such, there are no original effect sizes for the hypotheses.
+H2-2 aids H2-1 with experimental approaches, and serves as a conceptual replication.
+As such, there is no original effect sizes for this hypothesis.
 Based on the reported numbers and statistics, we could not compute the confidence interval for the effect size for H3.
-Effect size for H7 not reported due to mediation analysis not being conducted, as H5 and 6 were not supported.
+Effect size for H7 is not reported due to mediation analysis not being conducted, as H5 and 6 were not supported.
 Effect sizes for H9 refer to perceived similarity when five traits have been presented and when 10 traits have been presented, respectively.

 Pre-registration and open-science

 We provided all materials, data, and code on: https://osf.io/j6tqr/.
 This project received Peer Community in Registered Report Stage 1 in-principle acceptance ((ENTER LINK AFTER IPA); (ENTER LINK AFTER IPA)) after which we created a frozen pre-registration version of the entire Stage 1 packet (ENTER LINK AFTER IPA) and proceeded to data collection.
 All measures, manipulations, exclusions conducted for this investigation are reported, and data collection was completed before analyses.
+This Registered Report was written using the Registered Report template by Feldman (2023).

 Method